Networking Experience (a.k.a Relationship Building)

 - Meet with a career counselor about ways to create and benefit from your network.

-- Increase your networking knowledge and confidence by reading three of these related handouts.
+- Increase your networking knowledge and confidence by trying the resource(s) here that suit you best.

 - Use LinkedIn to learn about and connect with people, organizations and groups in your career area.
 Create your profile this semester.